AdobeDocs/genstudio.en/help/user-guide/insights/connect-channel.md

 ---
 # Connect channel ad account

 The first time you open [!DNL Insights], you may see a banner to guide you to connect Adobe GenStudio for Performance Marketing with your channel accounts.

-This connection enables GenStudio for Performance Marketing to receive data from your active marketing campaigns, assets, and experiences.
-With [!DNL Insights], you have the tools to analyze the data and take action.
+This connection enables GenStudio for Performance Marketing to receive statistical data from your active marketing campaigns, assets, and experiences.
+Initially, GenStudio for Performance Marketing ingests the last 6 months of data so that you have the tools to analyze the latest data and take action.

 >[!BEGINSHADEBOX]